 Use the Right Tools

-In this day and age, if you are not relying on digital tools, you are going to miss out on connecting with a huge portion of the electorate.
+In this day and age, if you are not relying on digital political campaign tools, you are going to miss out on connecting with a huge portion of the electorate.
 There is an enormous disparity between the doors you can knock and calls you can dial with traditional methods compared to when you leverage digital tools.

 Email and social are a part of every campaigner’s arsenal.
 That’s a given.
 But in order to ramp up your campaign, you need to look beyond the familiar tools.
 A lot of campaigning tools are built for nationwide campaigns and may not be the right fit for a local campaign, in terms of cost and effectiveness.
 But there are still tools that fit the needs of local campaigns that can be availed within stringent budgets.